PixelsCamp/talks/everything-you-always-wanted-to-know-about-your-pm_joao-craveiro.md

 ![Speaker Image](https://raw.githubusercontent.com/jpgcc/jpgcc.github.io/master/img/me.jpg)

-I love solving real problems of real people using computer technology as a means to it.
+I'm a Product Manager with 4 years of experience in that function, plus previous experience as a software engineer and as a scientific researcher.
 My professional mission is leading software development teams to deliver customer value effectively and efficiently, and continuous improvement is my central principle.

-I'm currently a Product Manager at Onfido, a London-based startup using machine learning to help over 1,500 companies verify the identity of their users online.
+I'm currently a Product Manager at Onfido, a London-based startup using machine learning to help businesses worldwide verify the identities of their customers online using just a picture of an ID card and a selfie.

-Before that, I was a Product Manager at Premium Minds, a Lisbon-based software development agency (where I've also been through the duties of Software Engineer and Agile Coach / Scrum Master) and professor at Universidade Lusófona.
-Even before that?
-Well, a lot.
-From old to new: I've worked at a computer store; done freelance web development; written tech pieces for a newspaper supplement; researched on embedded and real-time systems through two theses; and taught embedded systems, operating systems, computer architecture, and object-oriented programming at U. Lisbon.

 Links
 -----